-Other books by this author that I've reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause.
+Other books by this author include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause

 Sixth in the Lucas Davenport detective mystery series set in Minneapolis and revolving around the reinstated Detective Davenport.
 It’s been two years since Lucas was forced to quit.

 Gotta give Sandford credit for this twist: a detective who’s fired, goes off to build his successful gaming company, and comes back to work.
 Most people would think (including me) that Davenport would be happy enough creating his games and being a millionaire, but Sandford provides a credible reason — and one that I suspect would apply to most of us — for Lucas coming back to work as a cop.

 Another nice switch is the cooperation that exists in this between law enforcement.
 These guys actually seem to like each other, and they help each other out.
 Okay, not the FBI guys.
 They’re their own mess.